M0hammadrezaShakouri/Frequency-Domain-Filtering/README.md

 ## Overview

 This repository contains a program designed for the exercise on frequency domain filtering in the field of computer vision.
-The task involves implementing ideal, Gaussian, and Butterworth high-pass filters in the frequency domain (using Fourier Transform), considering the characteristics of their coefficients and positions.
+The task involves implementing iGaussian, homomorphic,Butterworth, and ideal low-pass and high-pass filters in the frequency domain (using Fourier Transform), considering the characteristics of their coefficients and positions.
 Additionally, the program compares these frequency domain filters with spatial domain filters.

 ## Implementation